 Figure 8 shows the projected future renewal and replacement expenditures are forecast to increase over time as the asset stock ages.
-The projected capital renewal of existing assets over the 10-year planning period is estimated at \$203.8M or \$20.3M on average per year.
-The estimated available renewal funding for this period is \$239M or \$23.9M on average per year as per the long term financial plan.
+The projected capital renewal of existing assets over the 10-year planning period is estimated at \$216.8 or \$21.7M on average per year.
+The estimated available renewal funding for this period is \$247.4M or \$24.7M on average per year as per the long term financial plan.

-This means that Council has a surplus of funds equating to \$35.2M or 3.52M per year allocated towards the cost of asset renewal over the planning period.
-This surplus could be used to offset some of the funding shortfall relating to asset maintenance and related operating expenses.
+Based on the current projections, there are surplus funds equating to \$30.7M over the period the Long Term Financial Plan or \$3.1M per year allocated towards the cost of asset renewal over the planning period.
+This surplus could be used to offset some of the funding shortfall relating to asset maintenance expenses.